RAK4260 WisDuo Breakout Board Quick Start Guide

 DAPLink Connection

-Connect the tool in accordance with the diagram shown in Figure 4 and Figure 5.
+Connect the tool as shown in Figure 4 and Figure 5.

-The Things Network is about enabling low-power devices to be used in long-range gateways that connect to an open-source, decentralized network and exchange data with Applications.
-Learn more about The Things Network.
+The Things Network enables low-power devices to connect to long-range gateways, facilitating data exchange with applications over an open-source, decentralized network.
+Learn more about it on the The Things Network website.

-In this section, you will be connecting the RAK4260 Breakout Board to The Things Network (TTN).
+This section will guide you through connecting the RAK4260 Breakout Board to The Things Network (TTN).

 - Choose APPLICATIONS.